-- resources tasks : manually type tasks completed by a resource such as resetting a password, the configuration of a workstation / phone, application installation, training, impact analysis, quality analysis
+- resources tasks: manually type tasks completed by a resource such as resetting a password, configuration of a workstation/phone, application installation, training, impact analysis, quality analysis

-- automated tasks / approval : tasks initiating automatic processes such as approvals for the acquisition of equipment, licenses or applications as well as demadnes changes or simply changing a field or sending a email
+- automated tasks/approval: tasks initiating automatic processes such as approvals for the acquisition of equipment, licenses or applications as well as demands changes or simply changing a field or sending an email

 In the best of worlds, jobs created and managed by the resources involved in a specific process should be visible to the customer.
 Through a web portal, an interface may be developed between the resource and the user to know how the tasks are progressing.
-The proposed transparency will increase customer appreciation and will certainly decrease the likelihood that engages a second request or a call for an update, thereby reducing the workload of the department support.
+The proposed transparency will increase customer appreciation and decrease the likelihood of engaging a second request or a call for an update, thereby reducing the workload of the department support.